 About The NIIC

-467 new products launched, 189 patent applications submitted or granted, and 2,290 jobs created—that is what entrepreneurs have achieved through The NIIC since its inception two decades ago.
-The NIIC has also connected Northeast Indiana companies to attract $91 million in grants and capital.
+525 new products launched, 202 patent applications submitted or granted, and 2,351 jobs created—that is what entrepreneurs have achieved through The NIIC since its inception two decades ago.
+The NIIC has also connected Northeast Indiana companies to $140.4 million in grants and capital.

-The NIIC is a non-profit, vibrant entrepreneurial community designed to advise entrepreneurs to plan, launch, and grow successful business ventures.
+The NIIC is a nonprofit, vibrant entrepreneurial community designed to advise entrepreneurs to plan, launch, and grow successful business ventures.
 The NIIC bolsters innovative companies to move ideas into action.
 The NIIC is located in a designated U.S. Small Business Administration HUB Zone.
 In April 2018, Indiana Governor Eric Holcomb designated The Northeast Indiana Innovation Park Campus as an Opportunity Zone through the U.S. Treasury.
 The International Business Innovation Association (inbia.org) recognized the NIIC as the 2020 Entrepreneur Center of the Year – Mixed-use and awarded it one of the two prestigious industry awards – the 2020 Dinah Adkins Award.
 TheNIIC.org.